-From the mountains, we’ll head to the Las Cruces Biological Research Station near the Panama border.
-We’ll be staying for three nights at the station, eating our meals with the researchers, exploring the Wilson Botanical Garden, learning about tropical forest fragmentation and reforestation from the scientists, and visit the organic coffee farm of Don Roberto and Dona Noemi.
+We’ll head to the Las Cruces Biological Research Station near the Panama border from the mountains.
+We’ll be staying for three nights at the station, eating our meals with the researchers, exploring the Wilson Botanical Garden, learning about tropical forest fragmentation and reforestation from the scientists, and visiting the organic coffee farm of Don Roberto and Dona Noemi.

 From Las Cruces, we’ll go to Sierpe, on the Pacific Coast.
-While there we’ll explore the mangrove wetlands by boat and hike in the Corcovado National Park which is estimated to contain 2% of the world’s biodiversity.
-We’ll spend our last night in Alajuela after a drive up the coast from Sierpe including a stop at the Crocodile Bridge.
+While there, we’ll explore the mangrove wetlands by boat and hike in the Corcovado National Park, which is estimated to contain 2% of the world’s biodiversity.
+We’ll spend our last night in Alajuela after a drive up the coast from Sierpe, including a stop at the Crocodile Bridge.
 After breakfast at the hotel, you’ll head to the airport for your flight home after enjoying the treasures of southern Costa Rica.

 Arrival in Costa Rica